KYPHOSIS TREATMENT

 Monitoring for Complications

-Patients are educated on lifestyle modifications to protect their spine, such as avoiding high-impact activities, maintaining a healthy weight, and practicing good posture.
-Continued participation in exercise and physical therapy may be recommended to maintain strength and flexibility.
+Patients are educated on lifestyle modifications to protect the spine, such as avoiding high-impact activities, maintaining a healthy weight, and practicing good posture.
+Then, continued participation in exercise and physical therapy may be recommended to maintain strength and flexibility.

 Complications and Risks

 While kyphosis surgery can be highly effective, it carries inherent risks and potential complications.
-Understanding these risks is crucial for patient education and informed consent.
+Similarly, understanding these risks is crucial for patient education and informed consent.

 Neurological Complications